sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 Read more about
 [changing the language used in FTW](/ftw/how-to-change-ftw-language/).

-In addition to microcopy, there are other forms of content in the FTW applications that operators may need to manage.
+In addition to microcopy, there are other forms of content in the client applications that operators may need to manage.

 ## Static pages

+TODO: If pages is released, remove this

-A few components in the FTW template app contain texts that are not included in the `en.json` file, namely _AboutPage_, _PrivacyPolicy_, and _TermsOfService_.
+A few components in the template app contain texts that are not included in the `en.json` file, namely _AboutPage_, _PrivacyPolicy_, and _TermsOfService_.
 The reason behind this is that these components only contain static content that is laid out in more of a document format so the copy for these texts can easily be changed and maintained in the